Graphical constructions of simple exclusion processes with applications to random environments

 Let us describe our contributions.
 In Section \ref{sec_SSEP} we consider the SSEP on a countable set $S$ (of course, the interesting case is for $S$ infinite).
-Under the only assumption that the continuous time random walk on $S$ with jump probability rates $c_{x,y}$ is well defined for all times $t\geq 0$ (called Assumption SSEP below), we show that the stirring graphical construction leads to a well defined Feller process, with the right form of generator on local functions (see Propositions \ref{costruzione_SSEP}, \ref{feller_SSEP}, \ref{inf_SSEP} in Section \ref{sec_SSEP}).
+Under the only assumption that the continuous time random walk on $S$ with jump probability rates $c_{x,y}$ is well defined for all times $t\geq 0$ (called Assumption SSEP below), we show that the stirring graphical construction leads to a well defined Feller process, with the right form of generator on local functions \rot{and on other good functions} (see Propositions \ref{costruzione_SSEP}, \ref{feller_SSEP}, \ref{inf_SSEP}, \rot{\ref{eastpak}} in Section \ref{sec_SSEP}). \rot{We also provide a general criterion assuring that local functions form a core for the generator (see Proposition \ref{volpino})}.
 Due to its relevance for the study of hydrodynamics and fluctuations of the empirical field for SSEPs in random environments (see e.g. \cite{CF,F_SEP,GJ}), we also investigate duality properties of the SSEP at the level of the empirical field (see Section \ref{sec_duality}).
 Finally, in Section \ref{SSEP_environment} we discuss some applications to SSEPs in a random environment.
-We point out that the construction of the SSEP on a countable set S, when the single random walk is well defined, can be obtained also by duality and Kolmogorov's theorem as in \cite[Appendix~A]{CFRS}.
+We point out that the construction of the SSEP on a countable set \rot{$S$}, when the single random walk is well defined, can be obtained also by duality and Kolmogorov's theorem as in \cite[Appendix~A]{CFRS}.
 On the other hand, the analysis there is limited to the existence of the stochastic process.